-Charlie is an amazingly intelligent dog, eager to please and to work all day but his owner’s sedate lifestyle and energy are not a good match for him.
-So how do you rectify a situation where the owners are unwilling or unable to fulfill their pet’s most basic innate desires?
-What proactive, easy games can be played by a dog independently so that regardless of a pet parent’s busy lifestyle, or if the pet parent’s energy doesn’t match their dog’s individuality and energy, the dog will still be more fulfilled?
-You must think outside of the box, get creative, and use every advantage you have to fulfill your dog.
-One great way to do this is with stuffed chew toys and interactive food games.
+Charlie is an amazingly intelligent Portuguese Water Dog, eager to please and to work all day but his parent’s sedate lifestyle, age, and energy levels are not a good match for him.
+So how do you rectify a situation where the parents are unwilling or unable to fulfill a pet’s most basic innate desires?
+What proactive, easy games can be played by a dog independently, regardless of a parent’s busy lifestyle, or if a parent’s energy level doesn’t match their dog’s energy?